-Candidacy Exams: The student is admitted to doctoral candidacy following successful completion of both written/grant and oral candidacy examinations.
+Candidacy Exam: The student is admitted to doctoral candidacy following successful completion of both written/grant and oral candidacy examinations.
 The written exam is based on prior coursework and coursework taken in this graduate program as determined by the student's academic Guidance Committee, which must consist of at least three eligible faculty members.
 The advisor(s), and a majority of members of the Guidance Committee must be members of the graduate program.
 This committee is responsible for determining the student's academic curriculum and for administering the candidacy exams.
 Following successful completion of candidacy exams, students register for Dissertation I for two semesters and thereafter for Dissertation II continually.

-Prospectus: Following admission to candidacy, the Guidance Committee is expanded to include at least one additional member whose primary appointment is not in the Department of Biological Sciences; this person is designated the "outside member".
-Other members may also be added to the committee at this time if it is deemed useful in the guidance and direction of the student's dissertation research project.
-This expanded committee is called the Dissertation Committee.
-It is expected that a student begins their doctoral research by successfully preparing, presenting and defending a formal prospectus for their research project to the Dissertation Committee.
+Prospectus: Following admission to candidacy, the Guidance Committee is expanded to at least four eligible members and is now called the "Dissertation Committee".
+The dissertation committee must include at least THREE eligible graduate faculty members from the candidate's degree program and at least ONE additional member whose primary appointment is not in the Department of Biological Sciences; this person is designated the "outside member".
+Other members may also be added to the committee at this time if it is deemed useful in the guidance and direction of the student's dissertation research project; however, a majority of the dissertation committee must have faculty appointments in BSCI.
+It is expected that a student begins their doctoral research by successfully writing and presenting a formal prospectus for their research project to the Dissertation Committee.
 The presentation of the dissertation prospectus should be presented to the Dissertation Committee for approval as soon as possible and preferably no later than the semester following completion of the candidacy exam.
-Upon completion of the prospectus defense the Notification of Approved Dissertation Topic and Prospectus form is completed and signed by the committee.